FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Methodology

-\boldparagraph{Dynamic Gaussian clustering and tracking.} With the formulations in~\cref{eq:dynamic_gs_flow}, we pretrain a deformable 3DGS $\mathbf{G}^{\prime}$ with a set of camera streams first.
-Then dynamic Gaussian flow $\mathbf{u}^\text{GS}$ from~\cref{eq:dynamic_gs_flow} can be extracted frame-by-frame and binaried to obtain flow maps.
-By back-projecting the flow maps to identify dynamic 3D Gaussians, we highlight Gaussians $\mathcal{D} = \{g_i \mid i = 1, 2, \ldots, Q\}$ with sharp dynamics, as illustrated in~\cref{fig:pipeline}.
-Next, we use unsupervised clustering algorithm \textbf{HDBSCAN} to group dynamic Gaussians into clusters $\mathcal{C} = \{c_i \mid i = 1, 2, \ldots, K\}$, where $K$ is the number of interactive objects.
-The cluster centers evolve over time, generating continuous trajectories $\boldsymbol{\varsigma}(t, k)$, where \(k\) indexing which objects the trajectory belongs to.
+With the formulations in~\cref{eq:dynamic_gs_flow}, we first pretrain a deformable 3DGS $\mathbf{G}^{\prime}$ with a set of camera streams.
+Then dynamic Gaussian flow $\mathbf{u}^{\text{GS}}$ from~\cref{eq:dynamic_gs_flow} can be extracted frame-by-frame and binaried to obtain flow maps.
+By back-projecting the flow maps to identify dynamic 3D Gaussians, we highlight Gaussians $\mathcal{D}= \{g_{i}\mid i = 1, 2, \ldots, Q\}$ with sharp dynamics, as illustrated in~\cref{fig:pipeline}.
+Next, we use unsupervised clustering algorithm \textbf{HDBSCAN} to group dynamic Gaussians into clusters $\mathcal{C}= \{c_{i}\mid i = 1, 2, \ldots, K\}$, where $K$ is the number of interactive objects.
+The cluster centers move over time, generating continuous trajectories $\boldsymbol{\varsigma}(t, k)$, where $k$ indexing which objects the trajectory belongs to.